 I’m sure that everyone at some point or another had wished they could go back.
 Start over, or just go back to when things were simpler or before disaster happened, or before they had so many responsibilities.

 I don’t mean just the simple “oh my word, did I just say that?
-Can I start over or can the floor open up and swallow me, either option will suffice”, but wow, things are a little hectic, or I don’t have a clear plan, or shiz hit the fan.
+Can I start over or can the floor open up and swallow me, either option will suffice”.
+I mean wow, things are a little hectic, or I don’t have a clear plan, or shiz hit the fan.
 That kind of deeper overwhelming sense of can I just go back to being a kid?

 This has been me this last while.
-I want to curl up with a blanky and get stuck in the wonderful stories in the latest books I am reading or watch series all day and night and eat yummy comforting things in that dream world where you don’t gain weight from doing these things.
-I just want to put things on the back burner for a while until I can gently catch up with time that seems to be moving forward at a crazy rate.
+I want to curl up with a blanky and get stuck in the wonderful stories in the latest books I am reading or watch series all day and night.
+I want to eat yummy comforting things that in a dream world you wouldn’t gain weight or put your health at risk.
+I just want to put things on the back burner for a while until I can gently catch up.
+Time seems to be moving forward at a crazy rate.

 Or perhaps for you, it’s taking that vacation or getting that dream car, or just a car that doesn’t break down all the time!
 Some of these things are superficial, some of these things are deeper things.
-I can go into the simple truth that we need to first be happy with what we have else nothing will ever make us truly happy because true joy doesn’t come from things, but we can leave that for another day.
+I can go into the simple truth that we need to first be happy with what we have, or else nothing will ever make us truly happy.
+Because the truth is that joy doesn’t come from things, but we can leave that for another day.

 If you truly want something badly enough, you will get up again, and you will work hard, knowing that even though what you know provides comfort, the way forward is filled with new possibilities.
 It may not be easy, but that is just the way life is.
 I like the saying: “Train insane or remain the same”.
 It can be applied to every area of our lives.
 What will you decide?